Lee Fixel

 Lee Jared Fixel is an American venture capitalist and investor.
+He is the founder of venture capital firm, Addition.

 Early life and education

 Fixel was born in 1980 and was raised near Fort Lauderdale, Florida.
 He is the eldest of three children and has two younger sisters.

 Fixel earned a Bachelor of Science in business administration, finance, and accounting at the Olin Business School at Washington University in St. Louis.

 Career

 After graduation, Fixel became a licensed chartered financial analyst and began his career at Alkeon Capital Management, an investment firm.

 In 2006, Fixel joined Tiger Global Management, a New York-based investment firm.
 He became a partner and head of the firm's private equity business, before his resignation in March 2019.
 In a letter received by Reuters in March 2019, Fixel said he planned to continue investing independently.
-He remains on the board of some portfolio companies, such as Warby Parker.
 He has also served on the board of Peloton.
-Among his most notable portfolio investments are Stripe, Peloton, Freshworks, and Spotify, as well as late-stage investments, including Facebook.
+Among his most notable portfolio investments are Stripe, Peloton, Freshworks, and Spotify, as well as late-stage investments, including Facebook and the Indian e-commerce company Flipkart.

-Fixel has invested in a number of Indian startups, most famously e-commerce company Flipkart, where he is a member of the board of directors, since 2009.

-As of 2018, he has appeared on Forbes' Midas List six times over the course of his career.
+As of 2024, he has appeared on Forbes' Midas List twelve times over the course of his career.

 In 2020, Fixel launched the venture capital firm Addition and raised $1.3 billion to invest in early- and growth-stage startup companies.